cederlys/svive-qmk/README.md

   compiled.

 * To revert to stock firmware, press "Revert to Stock Firmware", and select the firmware you downloaded.
-(FULBLK00321250481.bin is the stock firmware from the Svive Tritium Full with that serial number.)

 Controlling the LED:s
 =====================